skrislock/fillomino/README.md

 4 3 3 _ 4 3 _ _ 3 3
 4 4 _ _ _ _ _ 4 4 4

 !
 4 must be a square, as it can't leave beyond that square (jumping 4) and the size is four.
+Diagonal must be OK at least

 FUTURE FIVE TestBoard5KeySet